TheDeanLab/dask-nanocourse/slidev/pages/session_1.md

 - Dask DataFrame: Parallel DataFrame (Pandas-like).
 For large tabular datasets (e.g. CSVs, data frames) split into many partitions.
 - Dask Bag: Parallel collection for unstructured data (like a list of Python objects, text logs, JSON records).
 It’s a general-purpose container.
 - Dask Delayed: A low-level way to build custom task graphs.
 You wrap arbitrary Python functions with dask.delayed to create tasks and dependencies manually.
+- Dask Futures: An asynchronous programming interface for real-time task execution and result retrieval, similar to concurrent.futures.

 </v-clicks>